Wing Commander Soundtrack (FM Towns), David Govett / George Sanger / Nenad Vugrinec, 1992

 The 1992 SNES port is a massive wasted opportunity.
 During the time of Wing Commander’s release, the Roland MT-32 was already beginning to show its age.
 SNES titles like Yuzo Koshiro’s Actraiser, released only three months after Wing Commander, showcased the SPC700 sound chip’s potential for more realistic sample playback.
 Unfortunately, the SNES conversion makes no use whatsoever of the platform’s reputation as an orchestral powerhouse, merely contend to replicate the sound of the PC synths.
-And when there are changes in instruments or timbres, they are usually for the worse, sometime sounding downright obnoxious.
+And when there are changes in instruments or timbres, they are usually for the worse, sometimes sounding downright obnoxious.

 More successful was Wing Commander’s Amiga port.
 No, it doesn’t replace or build upon the PC soundtrack in any way.
 However, considering that the Amiga’s audio strengths didn’t lie in replicating orchestral sounds, this conversion does an admirable job at translating the score’s cinematic ambitions – even if the orchestral hits sound fairly piercing.

 An even stranger case is the 1994 3DO conversion titled Super Wing Commander.
 The game was a significant graphical upgrade of the original Wing Commander, using a new engine that deployed polygons rather than sprites.
-The midi orchestrations however manage to be a step down from the 1990 game, with some bizarre instrument choices.
+The midi orchestrations however are actually a step down from the 1990 game, with some bizarre instrument choices.
 That glassy, thin synth lead on “Fanfare” sucks just about any sense of excitement and adventure out of the composition.
 The result is a score that sounds woefully underpowered, and the mediocre new material written for the game doesn’t help things.

 - 01 - Start Tuning David Govett / George Sanger / Nenad Vugrinec 0:31